-Children generally enter the school in the September of the year that they are five.
-They spend their initial year in Reception which is also known as the Foundation Stage.
+Children enter the school in the September of the year that they are five.
+They spend their initial year in Reception which is also known as the Early Years Foundation Stage.
 They then spend a further two years in the key stage one (infant) department before moving to the key stage two department (junior school.)
 During the final term, pupils transferring to local secondary schools get the chance to spend the day there to familiarise themselves with the school.

 Apart from after school activities we do offer a child-minding facility in the form of Kids Club.
 This runs everyday and before school from 7.45am to 8.45am and after school from 3.15 to 5.45 pm.
 Please note there is a charge for this service.

 Children experiencing learning difficulties are supported by the class teacher who differentiates the tasks to the ability and pace of learning of the child.
 However, some children need a little more support and for this we have a teacher designated to oversee the pupils who find learning difficult.
 This person is the Special Needs Co-Ordinator who ensures that the Code of Practice is followed.
 This is a Government Paper which lays out procedures for children who find any aspect of learning difficult.
 These children’s names are placed on the school’s confidential register and an individual education plan is devised to address the area for support.
 These plans are reviewed regularly with parents and once the child has mastered the specified difficulty their name is removed from the register.